IanBrettell/PhD-thesis/docs/01-Introduction.md

 \caption{(ref:bateson)}(\#fig:bateson)
 \end{figure}

+Mendel's work has been distilled into what are now called *Mendel's laws* [@lairdFundamentalsModernStatistical2010]:

+1. **Segregation**: One allele of each parent is randomly and independently selected, with probability $\frac{1}{2}$, for transmission to the offspring; the alleles unite randomly to form the offspring's genotype.
+That is to say, after having crossed two F~0~ inbred strains that are homozygous for different alleles (denoted as AA and aa), thus generating the F~1~ hybrid with the genotype Aa, the resultant F~2~ individuals from the F~1~ intercross will have a genotypic ratio of 1:2:1 respectively for the genotypes AA (homozygous for the first F~0~ parent's allele), Aa (heterozygous), and aa (homozygous for the second F~0~ parent's allele).

+1. **

 ### Quantitative genetics: Francis Galton, Karl Pearson, Ronald Fisher and Sewall Wright

 The rediscovery of Mendel's work triggered a vociferous debate between Bateson and a cohort of other scientists who sought to reconcile Mendelian inheritance with the continuous variation observed in natural populations [@bartonSewallWrightEvolution2016].
 Francis Galton (**Figure \@ref(fig:galton)**) was the cousin of Charles Darwin, born in the same year as Mendel (1822), and travelled to Egypt and Sudan in 1844, spurring his lifelong obsession with the differences between human races [@mukherjeeGeneIntimateHistory2016].
 His reading of Darwin's *Origin of Species* in 1859 galvanised him to explore the measurement and variance of heredity in humans, with an emphasis on height, intelligence, temperament, and physical prowess [@mukherjeeGeneIntimateHistory2016].^[One of Galton's more eccentric activities involved strolling through England and Scotland secretly tabulating beauty by ranking the women he met as "attractive", "indifferent," or "repellent" using pinpricks on a card hidden in his pocket [@mukherjeeGeneIntimateHistory2016].]
 He coined the phrase *nature versus nurture* to distinguish between hereditary and environmental influences [@galtonMenScienceTheir1874a].
 [GALTON WAS INTERESTED IN THIS TO IMPROVE THE HUMNAN STOCK.
 REMOVING THE POOR PEPOLE, RACISM IS HIDDEN INSIDE THERE. ]